Cheap (Or Free) Mulch Options For The Garden

 Don't assume your only option is to buy mulch!
 Check with your city, utility company or local extension agent & you could get it FREE! #TexasHomesteader

-Bermuda Grass In The Vegetable Garden
+Bermuda Grass Battles In The Garden

-I’ve fought (and lost the battle) against Bermuda grass in my garden every year.
+I’d fought (and lost the battle) against Bermuda grass in my garden every year.
 It would simply grow into the garden from outside the garden fence.

 Bermuda grass in a garden is very difficult to eradicate. #TexasHomesteader